Trump, 'not backing down' in effort to count citizens amid census fight, announces executive order

 Barr also agreed with Trump that the Supreme Court decision last month posed insurmountable "logistical" -- but not "legal" -- barriers to asking the citizenship question on the census.
 The government already has started the lengthy and expensive process of printing the census questionnaire without the question.

 Additionally, Barr slammed media reports that the White House would issue an executive order in an attempt to illegally force a citizenship question on the census.
-“In the hysterical mode of the day,” Barr said, media outlets speculated that Trump would simply add the question to the census unilaterally.
+"In the hysterical mode of the day," Barr said, media outlets speculated that Trump simply would add the question to the census unilaterally.

-Democrats promptly characterized the president's move as a "retreat," and condemned the press conference.
+Many Democrats promptly characterized the president's move as a "retreat," and condemned the news conference.
+Others vowed to consider challenging the executive order in court.

-"President Trump is so intent on intimidating communities of color that even when the courts and rule of law thwart him, he still tries to persist in his ham-handed ways," Senate Minority Leader Chuck Schumer said in a statement.
+"President Trump is so intent on intimidating communities of color that even when the courts and rule of law thwart him, he still tries to persist in his ham-handed ways," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement.
 "The president’s retreat on adding the misguided citizen question to the census was long overdue and is a significant victory for democracy and fair representation.
-Every person must be counted and no one should be intimidated by the president and his capricious behavior.”
+Every person must be counted and no one should be intimidated by the president and his capricious behavior."

 HOUSE DEMS PREPARE TO HOLD TRUMP, BARR IN CONTEMPT OVER CENSUS QUESTION